janesteffi/Testing_Resposive_Query/README.md

 # Testing_Resposive_Query
-Make page as responsive and make sure that it works on IE & Morzila.
+Make page as responsive and make sure that it works on IE & Morzila...